Gaming Handheld Repair by Post UK 2026: Steam Deck, ROG Ally & More

 Why mail-in is the sensible route for a handheld

 The reality for most UK handheld owners is that there is no credible local option.
-High-street phone repair shops rarely stock handheld parts and routinely decline the work or quote to deter it; the manufacturers' own routes are oriented around international depots, slow transit, and a default of swapping whole boards rather than repairing components — which on a Windows handheld means losing your installed game library and sign-ins.
-A mail-in specialist that actually stocks the parts, publishes the prices, and repairs the component is, for most owners, both the cheaper and the faster route.
+High-street phone shops rarely stock handheld parts and routinely decline the work or quote high to deter it; the manufacturers' own routes lean on international depots, slow transit, and a habit of swapping whole boards rather than repairing components — which on a Windows handheld means losing your installed game library and sign-ins.
+A mail-in specialist that genuinely stocks the parts, publishes the prices and repairs the component is, for most owners, both the cheaper and the faster road.

-celltech is a UK-wide mail-in specialist precisely for this.
-There is no drop-off requirement, so you are not limited by geography — whether you are in a city centre or rural Scotland, the process is identical: book online, post tracked and insured, we fix it, we post it back.
-Free diagnostics on standard repairs mean there is no cost to find out what is actually wrong before you commit.
+celltech is built for exactly this.
+There is no drop-off requirement, so geography stops mattering — city centre or the far end of rural Scotland, the steps are identical: book online, post it tracked and insured, we fix it, we send it back.
+Free diagnostics on standard repairs mean finding out what is actually wrong costs you nothing before you commit.
+And because we triage to the failed part — a single Joy-Con, one tired cell, a worn analogue module — rather than defaulting to a whole-board swap, the repair tends to come in below what a depot would charge and leaves the rest of the device exactly as it was.

 How the mail-in process works

 - 1. Book online.
-Choose your device and fault at /repair/gaming/handheld.
-You receive a booking reference to include with the device.
+Set your device and fault at /repair/gaming/handheld and keep the booking reference it issues.

-- 2. Prepare the handheld.
-Power it off fully, remove any game card or MicroSD / expansion card, and back up your saves to the cloud (Steam Cloud, a Nintendo Account, or your Windows sign-in) so nothing is at risk in transit.
+- 2. Prep the device.
+Shut it down fully, eject any game card, MicroSD or expansion card, and push your saves to the cloud — Steam Cloud, a Nintendo Account or your Windows sign-in — so nothing rides on the parcel.

-- 3. Pack it properly.
-Bubble wrap all round, inside a rigid outer box, with a note carrying your booking reference and a short description of the fault.
-No loose docks, chargers or accessories unless we ask for them.
+- 3. Box it properly.
+Bubble wrap on every face, a rigid outer box, and a note inside with your reference and a line on the fault.
+Leave docks, chargers and other loose kit at home unless we have asked for them.

-- 4. Post tracked and insured.
-Royal Mail Special Delivery Guaranteed, declared as a gaming handheld containing a lithium battery.
-If the battery is visibly swollen, tell us before posting so we can advise on safe packing for a swollen cell.
+- 4. Post it tracked and insured.
+Royal Mail Special Delivery Guaranteed, declared at the counter as a gaming handheld with a lithium battery.
+If a battery is visibly swollen, tell us first and we will advise on safe packing.

-- 5. Diagnose and confirm.
-We bench-check the device, confirm the exact price from the published table (free diagnostic on standard repairs; £24.95 on board-level work, deducted if you proceed), and contact you before any chargeable work starts.
+- 5. We diagnose and confirm.
+The device is bench-checked, the price confirmed from the published table (free on standard repairs; £24.95 on board-level work, deducted if you go ahead), and we call before any chargeable work begins.

 Packing a handheld safely for posting

-A handheld is a glass-fronted device with a lithium battery, and it deserves more than a jiffy bag.
-The safe method is the same whatever you are sending: power off, remove cards, wrap the device in bubble wrap so no edge is exposed, place it in a rigid cardboard box with enough packing to stop it moving when shaken, and seal the box.
-If the screen is already cracked, lay a soft layer between the glass and the bubble wrap so loose shards do not scuff the panel further.
-Declare the lithium battery honestly at the counter — Royal Mail Special Delivery accepts portable electronic devices containing lithium batteries when correctly declared and packed.
-Our Steam Deck repair by post guide walks through the packing step by step, and the principles apply to every handheld.
+A handheld is a glass-fronted machine wrapped around a lithium battery, and it deserves better than a jiffy bag.
+The method holds whatever the model: power down, take out the cards, wrap the device so no corner is left exposed, settle it into a rigid cardboard box with enough packing that it does not budge when you shake it, and seal it.
+If the screen is already broken, lay a soft sheet between the glass and the bubble wrap so loose shards cannot grind across the panel.
+Declare the lithium battery honestly at the counter — Royal Mail Special Delivery carries portable electronics with lithium batteries when they are correctly declared and packed.
+Our Steam Deck repair by post guide walks the packing through step by step, and the same logic covers an Ally, a Legion Go, a Claw or a Switch.

 The guarantee, honestly tiered

-We do not put a single blanket figure on every repair, because different repairs fail in different ways.
-Screens, batteries, joysticks, fans and triggers are mechanical and consumable-part repairs, and they carry 27 months — more than double the 12 months most independents offer.
-The USB-C, HDMI and charging ports are connectors, and they carry the 9-month connector tier, still above the standard most shops offer on a connector.
-Board-level microsoldering, liquid damage and charging-IC work carry 120 days, reflecting the inherent complexity of component-level board work.
-We match the tier to the repair type rather than over-promising on the work that is genuinely harder to guarantee.
+We refuse to stamp one blanket figure on every repair, because different repairs fail in different ways.
+Screens, batteries, joysticks, fans and triggers are mechanical, consumable-part jobs, and they carry 27 months — better than double the 12 months most independents settle on.
+The USB-C, HDMI and charging ports are connectors that take real insertion stress, so they sit on the 9-month connector tier, still ahead of what most shops put on a port.
+Board-level microsoldering, liquid damage and charging-IC work carry 120 days, which reflects how much harder component-level board work is to guarantee.
+The tier is matched to the repair, never inflated over the work that is genuinely tougher to stand behind.

 Is it worth repairing a handheld by post?

 Almost always.
-A modern handheld PC is a premium device — replacing one is a serious outlay — while the typical repair is a fraction of that price and, crucially, preserves your installed operating system, your game library and your save data, where a manufacturer depot's whole-board swap would not.
-A screen, a battery or a stick repair returns a fully usable handheld for a small share of a replacement cost, underwritten by the tiered guarantee.
-The honest exception is a board-level fault approaching the device's residual value, which we diagnose free and weigh against the beyond-economical-repair threshold before you spend anything.
-For most handheld faults, posting it in is the obvious call.
+A modern handheld PC is a premium machine — replacing one is a real outlay — while the typical repair is a small fraction of that and, the part that matters most, keeps your installed OS, your game library and your saves intact, where a manufacturer depot's whole-board swap would wipe them.
+A screen, a battery or a stick brings back a fully usable handheld for a sliver of replacement cost, underwritten by the tiered guarantee.
+The honest exception is a board-level fault closing on the device's residual value, which we diagnose free and weigh against the beyond-economical-repair line before you spend a penny.
+For the vast majority of handheld faults, posting it in is the obvious move.

 Frequently asked questions